jabackf/Blubber2/README.md

 -Character emotions or actions while talking -Character change facing direction to point to the one talking -Case sensitivty for text entry?
--Auto text boxes don't fade out
--Add pause and resume feature for auto dialog (for if character interupts) -AutoGroup isn't working.
-It seems to be because Next() isn't being called.
-Instead, since group0 is only one message long and ran only by Initiate.
-This causes problems.
+-Add pause and resume feature for auto dialog (for if character interupts)